Do you love relish? Here’s how to make an easy, homemade pickle relish without dyes, corn syrup, or unnecessary ingredients!

 Bring to a boil.

-Add the drained cucumbers and onion.
+Add the drained cucumber mixture.

 Return the brine to a boil and simmer for 10 minutes.